Small mammal footprint project is on track

 The animals walk through the charcoal and then transfer this onto the paper as they walk, leaving behind a (hopefully) perfect footprint.

-The animals’ behaviour and welfare is Jazz’s top priority, so when she observed early on that the animals were trying to escape and not walking calmly through the footprint tunnel, she re-designed the box tunnel.
+The animals’ behaviour and welfare is Jazz’s top priority, so when she observed some stress related behaviours early on, she redesigned the box tunnel.

 Six of seven species tracked so far

-Jazz has already taken 1600 photos of the track plates and will continue to collect prints until mid-February.
+Jazz has already taken 1600 photos of footprint track plates she has collected and will continue to collect prints until mid-February.

-She has collected prints from 22 field voles, one of which has been through the process nine times and been given the name Notch after a notch on his ear!
-The fact that Notch has been through the box so many times is a sign he’s not stressed.
+Jazz has collected prints from 22 individual field voles, one of which has been through the process nine times and been given the name Notch after a notch on his ear!

-Prints have also been collected from 19 bank voles, as well as pigmy shrews, water shrews and wood mice.
+Prints have also been collected from 27 bank voles, as well as pygmy shrews, water shrews and wood mice.

-For each species, the aim is to track 20 females and 20 males and take images of the footprints of each of those individual animals, to be programmed into the FIT technology to look for patterns and distinctive characteristics between same-sex footprints.
+For each species, the aim is to collect prints from as many individual animals as we can, then take images of the tracks that are programmed into the FIT technology to look for patterns and distinctive characteristics between same-species footprints.

 The potential impact

-If successful, this project should transform how we monitor small mammals in the UK.
+If successful, this project could transform how we monitor small mammals in the UK.

-Instead of lengthy analysis or invasive trapping, conservationists could photograph footprints collected in tunnels and use FIT to quickly and accurately determine the species and sex.
+Instead of lengthy analysis or trapping, conservationists could place footprint tunnels in the survey area, then simply photograph footprints collected in tunnels and use FIT to quickly and accurately determine the species and hopefully, one-day sex.

 Knowing where males and females are within a given area will help to gain an understanding of population dynamics, a vital part of assessing feasibility of conservation projects.